7RU7H/CTFs/OS-ProvingGrounds/Banzai/Banzai-Helped-through.md

 # Banzai Helped-through
 Name: Banzai
-Date:
+Date:  30/10/2022
-Difficulty:  Interme
+Difficulty:  Intermediate
 Goals:  OSCP Prep
 Learnt:
 - Web is a pyschological rabbit hole for me.
 - Try default creds on all ftp
-- port number matter more than I thought in
+- port numbers because WAF exist!
 - mysql has a shell run system commands from mysql:  `\!`